pitosalas/cleancont/output/2019-01-12-Some-great-links-for-01_13_2019.md

 ---
 title: "Some great links for  01/13/2019"
-subtitle: "* [Scooter startup Bird tried to silence a journalist.
-It did not go well. – TechCrunch](<https://te..."
+subtitle: "* Scooter startup Bird tried to silence a journalist.
+It did not go well. – TechCrunch"
 category: "uncategorized"
 tags: []
 date: "2019-01-12"